 With a flavourful all-day menu, locally roasted coffee and friendly service, this cafe has become a firm favourite in Balnarring Village and is loved by locals and weekend visitors alike.

 A great spot to chill out for breakfast with excellent coffee and vegan options available.
-An outdoor seating area under the trees is also available.
+An outdoor seating area under the trees is also available, which makes it very pet friendly.

 More than just a bakery, this bustling cafe also stocks a variety of deli items, take-home meals and gourmet food products.
 You can also enjoy live music on Sunday afternoons.